This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Oracle (NASDAQ:ORCL)

-Oracle makes money by selling crucial database, application, and middleware software primarily to medium and large businesses worldwide.
-Companies use Oracle software to more efficiently collect, process, and store important customer and business information.
+Oracle makes money by selling crucial database, application, and middleware software, primarily to medium and large businesses worldwide.
+Companies use Oracle's software to more efficiently collect, process, and store important customer and business information.

 High Database Market Share

-Oracle began as a company focused on relational databases and despite its expansion into middleware software, application software, and even server/storage hardware through its acquisition of Sun Microsystems, Oracle remains the market share leader in database software.
-We believe that Oracle's Database market share in the ~$14.6 billion new database license market was nearly 34% in 2012, trailed primarily by IBM and Microsoft
+Oracle began as a company focused on relational databases and despite its expansion into middleware software, application software, and even server/storage hardware, through its acquisition of Sun Microsystems, it remains the market share leader in database software.
+With a 47% share of the $12 billion database software market, Oracle is the clear and undisputed leader globally.

 High Software Renewal Rates and Customer Stickiness